 Teaching Computational Skills with GEANT4

 - Compile software from source.
 Configure, build, deal with a missing dependency, end up with a binary that runs.
-For a lot of students this is the first time code is a thing you build rather than a thing that magically exists.
+For a lot of students this is the first time software is a thing you build rather than a thing that magically exists.

 - Run a CLI program.
 Arguments, flags, an input file in, an output file out.
 No GUI, no hand-holding.